0%

 Automation helps—but fintech comes with challenges that don’t vanish just because you bought a shiny tool.

 Vulnerability scanners love crying wolf.
-Your team wastes hours chasing “critical issues” that aren’t real—while actual threats slip by.
-In 2023, 63% of fintech breaches involved payment card data despite routine scans.
+Your team chases “critical issues” that aren’t real—while actual threats slip by.
+Routine scans aren’t foolproof.
+In 2023, over 63% of fintech breaches still involved stolen card data.
+False positives drain time.
+Real threats sneak past.

 How to fix it: